 Naldemedine: Opioid Antagonists may enhance the adverse/toxic effect of Naldemedine.
 Specifically, the risk for opioid withdrawal may be increased.
 Avoid combination

 Naloxegol: Opioid Antagonists may enhance the adverse/toxic effect of Naloxegol.
 Specifically, the risk for opioid withdrawal may be increased.
 Avoid combination

 Nebivolol: CYP2D6 Inhibitors (Moderate) may increase the serum concentration of Nebivolol.
 Monitor therapy

-Nilotinib: May decrease the serum concentration of CYP2B6 Substrates.
+Nilotinib: May decrease the serum concentration of CYP2B6 Substrates (High risk with Inducers).
 Monitor therapy

 OCT2 Substrates: BuPROPion may increase the serum concentration of OCT2 Substrates.
 Monitor therapy

 Opioid Analgesics: Naltrexone may diminish the therapeutic effect of Opioid Analgesics.
 Management: Seek therapeutic alternatives to opioids.
 See full drug interaction monograph for detailed recommendations.
 Consider therapy modification